What you'll learn

 • If you have a retirement annuity contract that was set up before 1 July 1988, you will normally pay gross contributions to your pension.
 Your pension provider doesn’t normally claim and add any tax relief to your pension pot, meaning you need to claim any tax relief you’re due – both basic rate and any higher rate relief – from HMRC.

-Salary exchange (also called salary sacrifice) is an arrangement an employer can set up to benefit their employees.
+• Also called salary sacrifice, this is an arrangement an employer can set up to benefit their employees.

 Salary exchange is a contractual agreement between an employer and employee where the employee agrees to have their gross salary reduced by a certain amount.
 The employer then pays this amount into the employee’s pension as an employer pension contribution.